SpinalHDL/SpinalDoc/manual/userGuide.md

 }
 ```
 ##Area
-Sometime, creating a component to define some logic is overkill and to mutch verbose.
+Sometime, creating a component to define some logic is overkill and to much verbose.
 For this kind of cases you can use Area :

 ```scala
 class UartCtrl extends Component {